 Stephen Daniel works primarily on 17th and 18th century philosophy.
-He has written four books, authored more than fifty articles, and edited three volumes on modern philosophy and contemporary continental thought.
+He has written four books, authored more than sixty articles, and edited three volumes on modern philosophy and contemporary continental thought.
 His recent publications include articles on George Berkeley, G. W. Leibniz, John Toland, and Jonathan Edwards, and two edited collections of essays on Berkeley.
 He is past president of the International Berkeley Society, senior editor of Berkeley Studies, coordinator of the annual South Central Seminar in Early Modern Philosophy, and Texas A&M University Presidential Professor for Teaching Excellence and University Professor in Undergraduate Teaching Excellence.
 He is currently working on Descartes’ and Locke’s doctrines of mental substances and Spinoza’s treatment of attributes, and is writing a book on how Berkeley’s thought relates to other early modern philosophers (including Hobbes, Arnauld, Malebranche, Spinoza, and Bayle) and an article on Berkeley’s doctrine of God, as well as essays on Descartes on animals and Spinoza on the being-thing distinction.